TDG-Platform/docs/ENVI_ROIToClassification.md

 ### Runtime

 The following table lists all applicable runtime outputs for the ENVI ROI to Classification.
 An estimated Runtime for the Advanced Script example can be derived from adding the result for the two pre-processing steps.
-For details on the methods of testing the runtimes of the task visit the following link:(INSERT link to GBDX U page here)

   Sensor Name  |  Total Pixels  |  Total Area (k2)  |  Time(secs)  |  Time/Area k2
 --------|:----------:|-----------|----------------|---------------